This week we take a look at the newest minivan on the market, the 2017 Chrysler Pacifica.

 After a peak in 1990, minivan sales have waned to fewer than a half million in 2015, out of 17 and a half million vehicles sold in the United States.
 Fiat Chrysler hopes to reverse that trend with the all-new from the ground up Pacifica.

 Let’s talk about the all-aluminum sliding doors for a moment since this is a big issue for minivan owners.
 The benefit is being able to get people in and out easier when parked.
-Standard on Pacifica are two power sliding doors that can be opened from the keyless remote or just the touch of a button on the door handle.
+The Pacifica’s standard two power sliding doors can be opened from the keyless remote or just the touch of a button on the door handle.
 This is a nice feature if you have something in your hands, like a kid or groceries.

 My review van is the Touring package, which is next to the bottom of the line of the five models.
 The lowest priced model is the LX, which starts at under $30,000 and goes up four more trim levels to the Limited, which starts at $42,500.